*I have recently updated this post to reflect our 2020 costs of living in Perth.*

 Personal Insurances – Life Cover, Critical Illness & Income Protection

 These things are often overlooked, especially when you first arrive in Australia, but once you have settled into life and especially when you’ve bought a house, they need to be looked at and put in place.
-I can’t estimate the costs for these – you need to speak to a financial advisor – I recommend Jacques Hugo from LUDA Financial Solutions based in Joondalup.
+I can’t estimate the costs for these – you need to speak to a financial advisor.

-So let’s add it all up, using monthly averages over the year for an average family of 4 with 1 car:
+So let’s add it all up, using monthly averages over the year for an average family of 4, with a pool and 2 cars, one financed:

 Mortgage/rent – $2500